-Australia Criminalizes Failure To Remove Violent Content From Internet Platforms
+Australia To Criminalize Failure To Remove Violent Content From Internet Platforms

 But Dreyfus said the legislation draws an arbitrary distinction between news media and other hosting platforms, such as Twitter.

-Arthur Moses, president of the Law Council of Australia, told the AP that the laws could have an impact on online business investment and lead to media censorship.
+Arthur Moses, president of the Law Council of Australia, told the AP that the legislation could have an impact on online business investment and lead to media censorship.

 "Media freedom and whistleblowing of atrocities here and overseas have been put at risk by the ill-informed livestream laws passed by the Federal Parliament," Moses said.

-Scott Farquhar, CEO of Sydney-based software company Atlassian, said that the law made any person working at a company that allows uploads of videos or images "guilty until proven innocent."
+Scott Farquhar, CEO of Sydney-based software company Atlassian, said the bill would make any person working at a company that allows uploads of videos or images "guilty until proven innocent."

-"They need to violate users privacy to police this," he wrote on Twitter.
+"They need to violate users' privacy to police this," he wrote on Twitter.

-The laws apply to material from content or hosting services provided outside of Australia if that material is reasonably accessible within Australia.
+The legislation would apply to material from content or hosting services provided outside of Australia if that material is reasonably accessible within Australia.

 The bill also requires companies to notify Australian Federal Police "within a reasonable time after becoming aware of the existence" of video or audio of violent conduct occurring within Australia.